-To start you need to get a certified copy of your marriage license from the municipal clerk’s office in the town that you were married.
-I highly recommend that you also request a few additional copies as it will save you time and money.
-Some places will want to keep the certified copy while others will make a copy and return to you the original.
+Begin by obtaining a certified copy of your marriage license from the municipal clerk’s office where you got married.
+It’s wise to request a few extra copies; they can save you both time and money down the road.
+Some institutions might retain the certified copy, while others will photocopy it and hand back the original.

 Start with the Social Security Administration

 There is no charge for a new Social Security card with your new name.
 To get a corrected Social Security card, you will need to:

 Obtain, or print and fill out an Application for a new Social Security Card, and Take or mail the application and documents to your local Social Security office.
 You must present original documents or copies certified by the agency that issued them.
 They will not accept photocopies or notarized copies.
 Click here for an online application.

 For more information, you can call toll-free 1-800-772-1213, or visit online at www.ssa.gov